A journey. Isn't that what it is all about?

 After the high school I went to study in a college and photography, as well as other hobbies, was put on hold.
 The study and work (the money was hard to come by even for necessities) was taking most of my time.

-After university I moved to the US to the Greater Seattle area where I still live to this day.
-It was for sure a big change.
+After the college I moved to the Greater Seattle area, US where I still live to this day.
+It was a big change.
 I had to get used to the new country, master the language, and learn new customs.
-The biggest change was the nature and the weather.
-(It took a while to get used to the rain.)
-The nature slowly grew on me as I started getting outdoors.
+The biggest change was the nature and the weather: it took a while to get used to the rain.
+But I've learned to love it for what it is and spending a lot of times outdoors.
 I picked up a camera again.
 It was a good excuse to get out and hike.
-This time it was digital.

 If I were to pick a moment when I started my photographic journey I would say it was a hike at Sunrise in Mount Rainier National Park in the summer of 2000.
-Or 2001?
+Or was it 2001?
 I'm not sure.
 Interestingly enough, I did not keep any images from that hike.
-I guess I did not think they were any good.
-It took me at least a year to read, learn and practice, practice, practice.
+I might have thought they were not any good.